shoumo95/csx415-project/deploy/README.md

 Open your browser and go to the address http://127.0.0.1:8000/home and follow the instructions from the main page to use the application.

 #### Step 5
-When you are finished, you can click on the stop icon to stop running the web server.
+When you are finished, you can click on the stop icon on the R Console to stop running the web server.

 ### Option 2 - Command Line Interface